 Choose the Right Resume Format

-Some experts recommend those, who write a resume for over 50, choose a functional resume format.
-Unfortunately, some recruiters assume that job seekers that choose functional resume format tend to hide something.
+Some experts recommend those, who write a resume over 50, choose a functional resume format.
+Unfortunately, some recruiters assume that job seekers that choose a functional resume format tend to hide something.

 As a representative of the older generation with enough working experience, you should choose a traditional chronological resume format.

 While almost every article with resume advice for over 50 includes this tip, a lot of job seekers ignore it.

 Remember!
 You should target your resume to each new job.
 Update it with the unique set of keywords and the requirements from the job description to represent the most suitable skills and experience.

 Don’t Go Deeper than It’s Needed